Nextdoor behavioral diagnosis

-My assignment was to complete a behavioral diagnosis of Nextdoor, a private social network for neighbors to collect locally.
+My assignment was to complete a behavioral diagnosis of Nextdoor, a private social network for neighbors to connect locally.
 Popular use cases include sharing news in one’s community, giving or asking for support, and soliciting recommendations for local services.
 A behavioral diagnosis is a structured process that uses behavioral science to understand why individuals do (or don’t do) a specific action, then design interventions to drive the desired outcome.

 Note, this project was a hypothetical case; I was not engaged by Nextdoor for this work.